 Mendieta was a big star while playing for Valencia between 1993 and 2001.
 He led them to back-to-back Champions' League Final in 2000 and 2001.
 He moved to Lazio in 2001, but he failed to find his form.
 Then, he played one season with Barcelona, where the club only ranked 6th.
 He would also play with Middesbrough FC.
 He earned 40 caps.

 Better known as Fernando, he has the appearance record and 4th highest scorer for Valencia.
 He was voted the best player in La Liga for 1988 and 1989.
+He also played for English First Division side Wolverhampton Wanderers at the end of his career.
 He went to Italian 1990 for Spain.

 AM/LM: David Silva (Spain)

 Silva became a starter at Valencia in 2006 which forced Palbo Aimar to leave the club.
 In 2010, he joined Manchester City helping the club to win their first Preimership in 2011.
 For Spain, he was a key player throughout the period Spain won the "triple crown".

 He was one of the first Dutch player to play aboard.
 In 1949, he joined Inter Milan, where he had the best of his career.
 He also had a great career with Valencia..
 He was considered to Holland's best player until the emerge of the Golden Generation of the 1970's.
 He was capped 38 times scoring 35 goals.
 He was banned from the national team between 1949 and 1955 because KNVB did not select professional players.
 He was Holland's all-time leading scorer until 1998.